 How does credit card consolidation work?
 Most providers of this service provide you with a long-term loan that is used to pay off all of your current credit card debts.
 With each of your cards paid off, you now have a single loan payment to make every month: no more late or missed payments because you had so many due that you lost track!
 Credit card consolidation loans usually have fixed interest rates that are much lower than your credit cards', which will likely save you money over the long run.

-National Debt Relief has helped over 100,000 people to consolidate their debt by negotiating much lower payments with creditors.
+National Debt Relief has helped over 500,000 people to consolidate their debt by negotiating much lower payments with creditors.
 You'll pay a low monthly fee based on your total amount of enrolled debt while the company goes to work on your behalf.
-You won't find any other credit card consolidation program with nearly 30,000 five-star reviews from satisfied clients!
+You won't find any other credit card consolidation program with over 80,000 five-star reviews from satisfied clients!
 National Debt Relief should be the first place you go to schedule a free consultation and get on top of your finances.

 Credit.org has provided more than five million financial coaching sessions in the nearly 50 years they've been in operation - and most of their services are absolutely free.
 You'll get a complimentary consultation to analyze your finances and determine which steps you should take to improve your situation, which may include credit card consolidation or other fee-based programs, but there's no obligation to sign up.
 Credit.org gets high marks from clients for being stress-free and helpful, and it's one of our favorite resources for anyone who needs financial advice.